 Thompson’s book has a character describing it as making “pure mescaline seem like ginger beer” and harvest from “the adrenal glands of a living human being.”
 None of this has ever been demonstrated through scientific research, and it seems likely Thompson was making it up.

-Huxley references Hoffer’s initial 1952 study (which has since been debunked), calling adrenochrome “a product of the decomposition of adrenaline” and claiming it can “produce many of the symptoms of mescaline intoxication.”
+Huxley references Hoffer’s initial 1952 study (which has since been superseded by better information), calling adrenochrome “a product of the decomposition of adrenaline” and claiming it can “produce many of the symptoms of mescaline intoxication.”

 So is adrenochrome some kind of organic substitute for mescaline?
 If it is, drug users haven’t gotten mega-high from it.
 One anonymous user on the drug education site Erowid chronicled his experimentation with it, describing the effect as “very light and really uninteresting” and “not fun nor psychedelic in any way.”
 Another user said it gave them headaches for a week.

-Oh, and rat studies have demonstrated that medical use of adrenochrome might cause heart failure.
+Oh, and rat studies have demonstrated that heavy use of adrenochrome might cause heart failure and death.

 Does any of this sound like a compound that wealthy elites would literally murder and eat children to obtain?
-A chemical that can easily be bought, and does nothing psychoactive whatsoever?
-Other than Thompson’s one mention, the compound has no footprint among drug users, and the rumored horrors perpetrated to obtain it are just that – rumors.
+A chemical that can easily be bought, does nothing psychoactive whatsoever, and might actually kill you?
+Other than Thompson’s one mention and a few stray attempts to get high off it, the compound has no footprint among drug users, and the rumored horrors perpetrated to obtain it are just that – rumors.